alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 Clues in the right column are ordered alphabetically, clues in the left column are not **(looking for confirmation)**.
 That suggests ordering by the left column.
-If only one column is oredred, that also suggests pairing between columns, because **(constructor mindset)** it wouldn't make sense to change the ordering between columns if each column was used identically.
+If only one column is ordered, that also suggests pairing between columns, because **(constructor mindset)** it wouldn't make sense to change the ordering between columns if each column was used identically.